 Emergency Medicine Simulation Program.

 Our conference curriculum is designed to cover the Core Curriculum of Emergency Medicine (as developed by the American College of Emergency Physicians and the American Board of Emergency Medicine).
 Each month covers a specific topic and an 18-month curriculum has been developed to assure coverage of the core curriculum topics.
 Four hours (8am to noon every Thursday) are devoted to covering the monthly topic and is done so with a variety of formats, including lectures, case discussion, critical review of the literature, combined specialty conferences, interactive question-and-answer sessions, small group sessions, and grand rounds.
 While the majority of conference is conducted by faculty, EM residents, under the supervision of a faculty member, are expected to give lectures during each year of their residency.
-To assure that residents receive preparation for the yearly American Board of Emergency Medicine (ABEM) In-Training examination as well as ABEM's Board Certification examination, residents are required to complete monthly tests.
-We use an audience-response system that allows the resident to take the exam during conference time and allows the faculty to provide immediate feedback on individual test questions
+Click here to view conference schedules and related information.

 To augment the weekly conferences, residents are assigned to complete one topic-based module per month.
 Each module consists of up to 4 hours of online lectures and questions that are related to the assigned topic of the month.
 Residents complete these assignments at their convenience.
 All of the online resources are available at any computer with internet access and many of the lectures can be downloaded to personal devices such as iPods.
 The modules are constructed to augment the weekly conferences.